 History of the Metasploit Framework

 Metasploit was created in 2003 by HD Moore as a portable network tool using Perl.
-In 2007, the Metasploit Framework was completely rewritten in Ruby, which significantly increased its flexibility and effectiveness.
+In 2007, the Metasploit Framework was rewritten entirely in Ruby, significantly increasing its flexibility and effectiveness.
 Rapid7, a security solutions provider, acquired Metasploit in 2009, and since then, they’ve been actively maintaining and improving the framework.

 Throughout the years, Metasploit has become the go-to choice for professional hackers, cybersecurity researchers, and pen testers, thanks to its extensive list of features and powerful modules.